hrudham/Selectioner/readme.md

 #Selectioner

-A light-weight jQuery replacement for HTML select boxes.
+A jQuery-based enhancement for HTML select boxes.

 You can view the live demo here: [http://hrudham.github.io/](http://hrudham.github.io/)